open-telemetry/opentelemetry-dotnet/docs/trace/links-creation-with-new-activities/README.md

-# Creating new root activities that link to an existing activity: An Example
+# Creating new root activities that link to an existing activity: A Sample

-This example shows how to create new root activities that link to an existing activity.
-This can be useful in a fan-out or batched operation situation when you want to create a new trace with a new root activity before invoking each of the fanned out operations.

-This example shows how to create the new root activities and how to link each of them to the original activity.
+This sample shows how to create new root activities that [link](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/overview.md#links-between-spans) to an existing activity.
+This can be useful in a fan-out or batched operation situation when you want to create a new trace with a new root activity BEFORE invoking each of the fanned out operations, and at the same time you want each of these new traces to be linked to the original activity.

+To give an example, let's say you have a:
+- Service A that receives a request for an operation that impacts 1000s of resources.
+- Let's say Service A fans out calls to Service B for each of these resource operations.

+If you used the same trace for the entire flow, then you would likely end up with a single very large trace with several 1000s or tens of 1000s of spans.
+This can make visualizing and understanding the trace difficult.

+Further, it may make it difficult to do programmatic analytics at the *individual* resource operation level (for each of the 1000s of resources) as there would be no single trace that corresponds to each of the individual resource operations.

+Instead, by creating a new trace with a new root activity before the fanout call, you get a separate trace for each of the resource operations.
+In addition, by using the "span links" functionality in OpenTelemetry, we link each of these new root activities to the original activity.

+This enables more granular visualization and analytics.

 ## How does this example work?